awfulwoman/infra/README.md

 Let me and Bill Murray show you our home GitOps setup.

-- Configuration as Code FTW.
+- `configuration_as_code: true`
+- Networking: DHCP and DNS via Pihole and configured via Ansible (though OPNsense soon to replace Pihole and the home router).
-- Hardware management: handled by [Ansible](ansible).
+- Hardware management: all machines controlled via [Ansible](ansible).
 - Virtual machines: provisioned via Terraform.
 - Container orchestration: [Flux](flux) (but not for long) and Kubernetes, running on the provisioned VMs.